KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 **Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
 **Scope:** This addendum governs timestamp interpretation, backstory claims, future-fabrication risk, and attestation-class ranking across Structural Forensics records.

+### C.0 · Anti-nullification clause

+This addendum does not invalidate the author's existing timestamps, anchor chain, or development timeline.

+Timestamp skepticism is not timestamp erasure.

+The ruling rejects only the claim that any single platform-side timestamp is absolute, metaphysically unforgeable, or sufficient by itself against all possible privileged alteration.

+It does not reject timestamps as evidence.

+Timestamps remain evidentiary when preserved in context, especially where they are paired with independent systems, distributed records, repository histories, DOI metadata, email headers, public captures, file metadata, print or library records, and internally coherent development sequence.

+The author's timeline is therefore not weakened by this addendum.
+It is strengthened by it, because the record does not depend on one timestamp, one platform, one account, or one surface.
+It depends on a cumulative anchor chain whose fabrication would require coordinated alteration across multiple independent records and time-separated strata.

+The governing principle is not distrust.

+The governing principle is ranked trust by collusion cost.

 ### C.1 · Timestamp integrity ruling

 Platform-side timestamps — displayed, exported, or server-side — attest primarily against user-scale manipulation.